hungryhenry101/Rhythm-Riddle/README_EN.md

 </div>

-## 📝 Overview
+## Overview

 **Rhythm Riddle** is an engaging music guessing game where players identify songs, artists, albums, and genres by listening to short audio clips.
-Built with Flutter, it provides a seamless cross-platform experience on Android, Windows, and Linux.
+Built with Flutter, it provides a seamless cross-platform experience on Android, IOS, Windows, and Linux.

 > **Note:** The project is under development and needs your [help and contributions](#contributing)!

 ## ✨ Features

 ### Completed ✅
-- **Cross-platform Support**: Runs on Android, Windows, Mac, and Linux
+- **Cross-platform Support**: Runs on Android, IOS, Windows, Mac, and Linux (Self compile required)
-- **Internationalization**: Supports both English and Chinese
+- **Internationalization**: Supports both English and Chinese using intl
-- **Login System**
+- **Login System** : Uses token to save login state
 - **Home Page Playlist Display**
 - **Account Management**
 - **Playlist Info Page** (Responsive UI for both large and small devices)
 - **Single Player Mode** (Basic Features)
+- **Difficulty System**: Easy, Medium, Hard
 - **Search Page** (In Progress)

 ### In Development 🚧
 - **Music Library Expansion**: [Want to add songs and playlists?](#adding-songs)
 - **Player Community**: Create your own playlists
 - **Multiplayer Mode**: Compete with friends
-- **Difficulty System**: Easy, Medium, Hard
 - **Customization Options**:
   - Music playback duration
   - Playback position